 The gut-punching bleakness of brilliant SF anthology series Black Mirror may leave some viewers seeking a lighter, breezier alternative.
-At first blush, Hulu’s Dimension 404 might look like a decent candidate, but ultimately it’s not up to the task.
-While it does possess a certain upbeat quirkiness, it simply lacks the depth and originality a series of this nature requires, and the level of quality ranges from wildly uneven to abysmal.
+At first blush, Hulu’s Dimension 404 might look like a decent candidate, but ultimately it’s not up to snuff.
+While it does possess a certain upbeat quirkiness, it simply lacks the depth and originality a series of this nature requires.
+The level of quality ranges from wildly uneven to abysmal.

 To its credit, Dimension 404 tackles its mission with charming, light-hearted moxie.
-It’s also mindfully diverse, and generally populated by well-chosen performers, most of whom escalate the material.
-But ultimately it’s hard not to see Dimension 404 as a campy attempt to capitalize on the success of Black Mirror—essentially the Outer Limits to its Twilight Zone.
+It’s also mindfully diverse, and generally populated by well-chosen performers, most of whom improve the weak material.
+But ultimately it’s hard not to see Dimension 404 as a campy attempt to capitalize on the success of Black Mirror—essentially an Outer Limits to its Twilight Zone.
 (Indeed, Mark Hamill’s opening narration is basically an Information Age repurposing of The Outer Limits’ “we are controlling the transmission” spiel.)
-Ultimately, I think the fault lies in the writing, which is just cagey enough to seize on decent skiffy concepts, but not thoughtful enough to capably explore them, and definitely not skilled enough to see them through satisfyingly.
+Ultimately, the fault lies in the writing, which is just cagey enough to seize on decent skiffy concepts, but not thoughtful enough to capably explore them, and definitely not skilled enough to see them through satisfyingly.
 Decidedly not recommended.